zeyuid/ARES/README.md

 ## Construct Gcross <br>

-With the identified Gcode and Gdata as inputs, the developed matching algorithm enumerates and validates all the feasible one-to-one mapping between PLC program variables and SCADA data variables.
+With the identified Gcode and Gdata, the developed matching algorithm enumerates and validates all the feasible one-to-one mapping between PLC program variables and SCADA data variables.

 The construction of Gcross has two essential modules.
 1. Schedule the feasible mapping in a dynamic programming way (./ares/Graph_mapping.m).